GeoscienceAustralia/agdc/README.txt

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ===============================================================================

+N.B: There is a dependency on the EOtools module which contains various shared modules.

 README.txt - This file
 datacube.conf - Default configuration file for datacube datacube.py - Implementation of base class Datacube with DB connectivity and helper functions